Eugenethiri/esp32-startup/one.md

 ## Resourcres:
     https://randomnerdtutorials.com/esp32-useful-wi-fi-functions-arduino
-great place to learn more about your arduino:)
+great place to learn more about your arduino :)